Vladimir Barsky

-He took part in the formation of the Turkmen and Uzbek cinematography.
+Barsky also took part in the formation of the Turkmen and Uzbek cinematography.

-Biography
+Life and career

-He was born in 1866 in Moscow to a Russian family.
+Barsky was born in 1866 in Moscow to a Russian family.
 He graduated from the Moscow real school (1885) and Imperial Moscow Technical School.

 He started directing and acting in 1892 in a number of theaters.
 In 1899–1917, he worked as a director and actor of a drama theater in Ivanovo.
 In 1917–1921, he worked in the People's House in Tbilisi.

-In 1921–1928 he was a director of the State Committee for Industry of Georgia, After 1928, he worked at film studios Sovkino, Mezhrabpomfilm, Uzbekkino, and Turkmenfilm.
+From 1921 to 1928 he was a director of the State Committee for Industry of Georgia, After 1928, he worked at film studios Sovkino, Mezhrabpomfilm, Uzbekkino, and Turkmenfilm.

-He died on January 24, 1936, and is buried in Moscow.
+Barsky died in Moscow on 24 January 1936, at the age of 69.
+He was buried at Donskoy Cemetery in the city.

 Creativity

 Together with the scriptwriter G. Arustanov he worked on a series of films under the general title "Iron penal servitude", which were supposed to show the revolutionary past of Georgia.
-Two films were made: "Nightmares of the Past" (1925), which tells about the events of 1905 in Georgia, and "At the Cost of Thousands" (1925), which is about the events of 1916–1917 in Georgia.
+Two films were made: Nightmares of the Past (1925), which tells about the events of 1905 in Georgia, and At the Cost of Thousands (1925), which is about the events of 1916–1917 in Georgia.